PrefectHQ/prefect/docs/concepts/tasks.md

 !!! note "How big should a task be?"
     Prefect encourages "small tasks" &mdash; each one should represent a single logical step of your workflow.
 This allows Prefect to better contain task failures.

     To be clear, there's nothing stopping you from putting all of your code in a single task &mdash; Prefect will happily run it!
 However, if any line of code fails, the entire task will fail and must be retried from the beginning.
-This can be trivially avoided by splitting the code into multiple dependent tasks.
+This can be avoided by splitting the code into multiple dependent tasks.

 ## Task arguments